StanlyRod/pic2textai/README.md

 # OCR Analyzer

 A powerful Python script for extracting text from images using OpenAI's GPT-4 Vision API.

+This project is specifically designed for users who want to extract text from:

+* **Websites and digital platforms that disable copy-paste functionality**
+* **E-books or online readers like Amazon Kindle**, where copying text is not allowed

-This tool processes multiple images concurrently with rate limiting and provides various output options.
+The Python script processes multiple screenshots or image files concurrently with built-in rate limiting and flexible output options.
+It's ideal for digitizing hard-to-access text for study, research, or offline reference.

 ## ⚡Features